xbsd/kdb-x-mcp-server-tools/README.md

 The KDB-X MCP server communicates with the KDB-X service using its SQL interface.

-Ensure that the SQL interface is loaded on the KDB-X service — if it's not, you can load it manually by running:
+If you get an error saying the SQL interface is not loaded.
+You can load it manually by running .s.init[]

 ```q
 .s.init[]